DNA, the “master molecule”, of the “basic building block” of life.

 “Conscious units” or ‘units of consciousness” Are not units of particles.
 There is a basic unit of consciousness that, expressed, will not be broken down.

-a convergence, of the realities of science, nature, religion and, of course, mysticism.
+A convergence, of the realities of science, nature, religion and, of course, mysticism.

 By mysticism I mean simply the institutional penetration of our camouflage reality to achieve deeper understandings relative to our physical and mental environments.
 No matter what our individual orientations may be, collectively we do have overall purposes in the world we’ve created.
 This realization alone can be a transforming one; it can be a , most useful one in practical, everyday life as well.
 Within that sort of framework, the evolution in whatever way it may concern the development of ideas, planets, creatures, or anything else–make sense.